Cray-HPE/docs-csm/install/wipe_ncn_disks_for_reinstallation.md

         ncn-s# vgremove -f --select 'vg_name=~ceph*'
         ```

-1. Unmount volumes
+1. Unmount the volumes.

-   > **`NOTE`** Some of the following umount commands may fail or have warnings depending on the state of the NCN.
+   > **NOTE** Some of the following umount commands may fail or have warnings depending on the state of the NCN.
 Failures in this section can be ignored and will not inhibit the wipe process.

-   >
-   > **`NOTE:`** There is an edge case where the overlay may keep you from unmounting the drive.
+   > **NOTE:** There is an edge case where the overlay may keep you from unmounting the drive.
 If this is a rebuild you ignore this or go here.

    1. Storage nodes